 Suitable metal clad gaskets or other jointing material shall be interposed between all joint faces except in the case of:

-Screwed joints, and
+Screwed joints; and

 Joints which need to be broken to remove flame traps.
 The flanges of such joints shall be of corrosion-resistant material and shall have flatness tolerances at their faces not exceeding 0.075 mm.